section-engineering-education/engineering-education/articles/android-nested-recycler-view/index.md

 To follow along with this guide, prior knowledge of [android RecyclerView](https://guides.codepath.com/android/using-the-recyclerview) would be helpful.

 ### Setting Up
 This guide will use java in android studio to create a nested RecyclerView application.
 Go ahead and start a new android studio project.
-RecyclerView uses a library.
+RecyclerView uses a [library](https://developer.android.com/jetpack/androidx/releases/recyclerview#declaring_dependencies) `implementation "androidx.recyclerview:recyclerview:1.1.0"`.
 The library is pre-added on project creation, so there is no need to include the library in your grade files.

 ### What we will look at
 We will be using a movie app scenario to implement a nested RecyclerView concept.
 We will use a movie template UI on the home screen.
 We’ll have a vertically scrolling list (parent RecyclerView) and a horizontal carousel as the child RecyclerView.